A crane hired by a building construction company would be...

 While the crane's rental cost is necessary for the construction company's operations, it does not fall under the category of a direct manufacturing cost because it is not directly involved in the transformation of raw materials into finished products.
 It is also not an administration cost because it is not related to the general administrative expenses of the company, such as office supplies or salaries of administrative staff.

-Which of the following date lines is correct for a profit and loss account? ...
+Which of the following is not a characteristic of trial balance? ...